Eating fruit and vegetables is linked to a reduction in deaths and chronic diseases.

-Consequently, dietary bioactive phytochemicals present in many foods (including berries, olives, soya, cocoa and crucifer species) are an area of intense scientific interest in relation to gastro-intestinal disease, diabetes, cardiovascular disease and cognition.
+The dietary bioactive phytochemicals that are present in many foods, including berries, olives, soya, cocoa and crucifer species. are an area of intense scientific interest.
+In particular, their relationship with gastro-intestinal disease, diabetes, cardiovascular disease and cognition.

 Compounds must be both bio-available and bioactive to effect human health.
 When consumed they undergo digestion and microbiota-mediated alterations in their structure and function which effects their bioactivity.
 These dietary phytochemicals are studied using combinations of in vitro, animal and human interventions studies including ileostomy studies.